jgarzik/gdbm-docs/format.md

 ## Bucket Directory

 The 1st hash table accessed during lookups and storage is the *bucket directory*.
 This is a vector of file offsets.
-Each vector element points to a bucket.
+Each vector element is a file offset, pointing to a single bucket.

 ```
 typedef struct